Tanzu Observability by Wavefront supports two tools for working with queries:

 Warning: If you switch to Query Editor and make changes to the query there, you cannot return to Chart Builder.

-- Start with the metric you want to monitor.
+- Start with the metric that you want to monitor.

 - Add filters, e.g.